jangler/pokecrystal/fate-readme.txt

   Sacred Ash.
 - Revives, Max Revives, and Revival Herbs have been removed.
 - Ethers, Max Ethers, Elixers, and Max Elixers can be purchased in marts.
-- HP-restoring, PP-restoring, status-curing, and battle items can be purchased at approximately one half of their regular prices.
+- HP-restoring, PP-restoring, and battle items can be purchased at approximately one half of their regular prices.
+- Status-curing items can be purchased at double their regular prices.
 - The Goldenrod City vending machines are out of service.

 Other